SMU Mustangs football scandal: SMU's "death penalty"

 The committee praised SMU for cooperating with the investigation, saying that Kliever's efforts "went far beyond what could fairly be expected of a single faculty athletics representative".
 It also praised SMU's stated intent to operate within the rules when it returned to the field.
 This cooperation saved SMU from the full death penalty; had this happened, SMU would have had its football program shut down until 1989 and would have also lost its right to vote at NCAA conventions until 1990.
-However, it said that it felt compelled to impose the death penalty in order to "eliminate a program that was built on a legacy of wrongdoing, deceit and rule violations".
+However, the committee said that it felt compelled to impose the death penalty in order to "eliminate a program that was built on a legacy of wrongdoing, deceit and rule violations".
 SMU's compliance record, the committee said, was "nothing short of abysmal", and the school had made no effort to reform itself over the past decade.
 The committee also found that SMU had gained a "great competitive advantage" over its opponents as a result of its cheating, and the death penalty was one way of rectifying this advantage.

 Berst said years later that in the committee's view, the Mustang football program was so riddled with corruption that "there simply didn't seem to be any options left".
 Several members of the committee that imposed the sanctions later said that when the NCAA first enacted the "repeat violator" rules, it never anticipated that a situation meriting a death penalty would happen.
 However, they said their investigation of SMU revealed a program completely out of control.
 The director of enforcement for the NCAA at the time was Dan Beebe.